Clonazepam: 7 things you should know

 - Drowsiness, sleepiness, or dizziness are the most common side effects reported.
 Any one of these side effects may impair reaction skills and affect a person's ability to drive or operate machinery or increase the risk of falls.
 Alcohol may potentiate these effects and should be avoided.

-- Body aches and pains, palpitations, memory disturbance, headache, and tiredness and several other side effects have also been reported.
+- Body aches and pains, palpitations, memory disturbance, headache, tiredness, and several other side effects have also been reported.

 - May rarely cause respiratory depression (unusually slow and shallow breathing).
 The risk is greater with larger dosages of clonazepam, in people with pre-existing respiratory conditions, or if clonazepam is used in addition to other medications that also cause respiratory depression (such as opioids).